CameronSima/ZipLine/README.md

 Services can be any class, but Zipline includes a special `Service` class.
 Classes that inherit from `Service` have the ability to access all other services in their scope.

-Classes that inherit from `Service` are expected to have a property `name` attribute, which is used to identify the service in the dependency injection container.
+Classes that inherit from `Service` are expected to have a property `name` which is used to identify the service in the dependency injection container.
 Otherwise, they can be referenced by their class name (like with the `@inject` decorator).

 ```python
 from zipline import ZipLine, Service